-Flying a drone can be one of the most rewarding hobbies of recent years.
-Whether you’re indulging in aerial photography, exploring your neighbourhood from a new angle or speed racing through 3D obstacle courses, you’ll see your skill levels build with each flight.
+Flying a drone can be a very exciting hobby.
+Whether you’re soaring high to capture stunning aerial images, exploring your neighbourhood from a new angle or speed racing through 3D obstacle courses, you’ll see yourself improving with each flight.

 There are many areas in the UK where it’s perfectly safe to fly your drone, but there are a few restrictions you should bear in mind.